 In addition to evaluating people in portraits, we tend to like the professional photographer, the photographer’s style, and the photography subject if we share some of those traits ourselves.

 Photography fosters a deeper appreciation for people

 “But isn’t empathy reserved for Agreeable individuals?”—I’m glad you asked.
-It’s been shown that people first and foremost take photos of people to whom they are emotionally connected.
+It’s been shown that people, first and foremost, take photos of people with whom they are emotionally connected.
 Photos are used to mark significant events in their life and environment.

 Every picture tells a story, even for an audience of one—the mother.
-The message can be either subtle or bold, namely “I see you”, “You’re special,” and “You’ve done a great job so far”.
+The message can be either subtle or bold, like “I see you,” “You’re special,” and “You’ve done a great job so far”.
 It could be argued that it develops a sense of self-esteem.

 Children will grow up looking through photo albums and keepsakes and will want to know more about their heritage, ancestry, and family traditions.
 Researchers note that photos of older generations give children a sense of social belonging, societal significance, and security.